Aiden J. Harvey

-Aiden J Harvey (born either 1944 or 1952 in Manchester, England) is an English northern comedian and impersonator who got his break on the mid-1970s ATV talent show New Faces.
+Aiden J Harvey (born 5 March 1952 in Manchester, England) is an English northern comedian and impersonator who got his break on the mid-1970s ATV talent show New Faces.
 He was subsequently in demand on TV comedy and variety shows throughout the following decade.

 He often appeared on the 1970s comedy program Who Do You Do and its 1980s revival, Copy Cats.
 Both shows were produced by LWT, and centred on a group of impressionists doing impressions.

 Harvey was a guest performer on televised variety shows including Live from the Piccadilly'.

-In 2005, he was working as a comedian on the cabaret circuit in the Costa del Sol, and also as a cruise ship entertainer.
+In 2005, he was working as a comedian on the cabaret circuit in Mallorca, and also as a cruise ship entertainer.